GreeshmaDuggireddy/iPhone_Trends_on_Sentiments_and_Sales/README.md

 ## Abstract

-Apple events are one of the most awaited and talked about events of the year. '#Apple', '#iPhone', and a few others keep trending at and around the time of apple events.
+Apple events are one of the most awaited and talked about events of the year. '#Apple', '#iPhone', and a few others keep trending at and around the time of Apple events.
 The recent release of the iPhone 14 and its models have sparked the interest of the general public and critics on social media.
 The text analysis of the iPhone 14 and its models will be rather interesting.
 We wanted to analyze the Apple company's brand power based on people's opinions and the sales of iPhones.